omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
--get rid of pagination on non-logged in workout page
+- get rid of pagination on workout list if not logged in but keep it if logged in.
-- change duration search to be gt=0 instead of gte=1
+        - just adding block pagination endblock gets rid of pagination in both situations
 - login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - change home button to not hide if user isn't authenticated but instead takes them to the index page or login page
 - add results section to bottom of workoutinstance detail page for users to add results